WSU-Game-Development-Club/Top-Down-RPG/README.md

     <li>You will mainly be using cd and ls</li>
   </ul>
   <li>Use "git branch -a" to list all of the project's branches</li>
+  <li>To work on a branch, add it to your device by using "git fetch origin (branch name)"
 </ol>

 # How to Push (Add Your Changes) and Pull (Update Your Project)